akeneo/pim-docs/reference/product_information/index.rst

 **Akeneo PIM** provides built in set of attribute types:

 ================================  ================  ==========================================================================================================
-Code                              Value type         Description
+Code                              Field             Description
 ================================  ================  ==========================================================================================================
-pim_catalog_identifier            string            **(!!)** The only one attribute of this type is allowed.
-Identifier attribute, it may be **sku**, **erp product id** or any other. pim_catalog_boolean               boolean           Boolean value: Yes/No i.e. True/False. pim_catalog_number                integer/decimal   Represents any number value.
-For example stock quantity. pim_catalog_price_collection      integer/decimal   Allow to holds collection of numbers according to currency settings. pim_catalog_metric                integer/decimal   Extends number and also allows to holds information about metric family and unit. pim_catalog_text                  text              Text field.
-Holds any text/varchar data. pim_catalog_textarea              text              The same as text but longer and field may be represented as wysiwyg editor. pim_catalog_file                  text              Extends text and linked to media (FileInfoInterface).
-Allows to upload file of specific type. pim_catalog_image                 text              The same as file.
-Allows uploading image/png, image/jpg file types.
-And is represented as image. pim_catalog_date                  datetime          Any date information: expiration date, available on, etc. pim_catalog_simpleselect          AttributeOption   Select field that holds single user predefined attribute option. pim_catalog_multiselect           AttributeOption   Select field that holds multiple user predefined attribute options.
+pim_catalog_identifier            string            **(!!)** Only one attribute of this type is allowed.
+Product identification attribute: it may be **sku**, **erp product id** or any other, it may be unque or not unique. pim_catalog_boolean               Yes/No            Boolean value: Yes/No i.e. True/False. pim_catalog_number                Number            Represents any number value.
+For example stock quantity. pim_catalog_price_collection      Price             Allow to holds collection of numbers according to currency settings. pim_catalog_metric                Metric            Extends number and also allows to holds information about metric family and unit. pim_catalog_text                  Text              Text field.
+Holds any text/varchar data. pim_catalog_textarea              Text area         The same as text but longer and field may be represented as wysiwyg editor. pim_catalog_file                  File              Extends text and linked to media (FileInfoInterface).
+Allows to upload file of specific type. pim_catalog_image                 Image             The same as file.
+Allows uploading image/png, image/jpg file types, and is represented as image. pim_catalog_date                  Date              Any date information: expiration date, available on, etc. pim_catalog_simpleselect          Simple-select     Select field that holds single user predefined attribute option. pim_catalog_multiselect           Multi-Select      Select field that holds multiple user predefined attribute options.
 ================================  ================  ==========================================================================================================